This section reports on aspects of the Federal Circuit Court's corporate governance arrangements.

-Terms and conditions of employment in the agency are governed by one or more of the following industrial instruments:
+Terms and conditions of employment in the Court are governed by one or more of the following industrial instruments:

-- The Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–14, effective from 1 July 2011, covering all non-SES employees except those on AWAs
+- the Federal Magistrates Court of Australia and Family Court of Australia Enterprise Agreement 2011–2014, covering all non-SES employees except those on AWAs

-- individual determinations under s 24(1) of the Public Service Act 1999, and
+- individual determinations under s 24(1) of the Public Service Act 1999, or

 - individual common law contracts.

-The Enterprise Agreement, like its predecessors, is a comprehensive agreement.
-However for some employees, it may be supported by either an individual flexibility arrangement, a s 24(1) determination or a common law contract that provides additional terms and conditions (for example, as a way of retaining high-value employees).
+The Enterprise Agreement, like its predecessors, is a comprehensive agreement, however for some employees, it may be supported by either an individual flexibility agreement, a s 24(1) determination or a common law contract that provides additional terms and conditions (for example, as a way of retaining high-value employees).

 AWAs may also be supported by individual s 24(1) determinations or common law contracts to provide for pay increases or additional terms and conditions, including non-salary benefits.

-Terms and conditions for the Court's senior executive service employee are in AWAs and individual s 24(1) determination made by the Chief Executive Officer.
+Terms and conditions for the Court's Senior Executive Service employees (SES) are in common law contracts, AWAs and individuals 24(1) determinations made by the Chief Executive Officer.
 SES salaries are benchmarked against other public sector agencies and take account of the Court's budgetary position and the Government's workplace bargaining policy.